pabliqe/slugtenberg/README.md

    └─ also renders datasheets when 'use_layout' is present.
 ```

-**▶︎ Include Folder**

-Include files are template partials to include in your _slug_ views.
-[Learn more about partials on LiquidJS](https://liquidjs.com/tutorials/partials-and-layouts.html)
+Include files are template partials to include in your slug views.
+[Learn more about includes on LiquidJS](https://liquidjs.com/tutorials/partials-and-layouts.html)

 ```
 /includes